-- Only a third of local areas in England are meeting the required standard for 24/7 end of life care for children at home. - There is an estimated £295 million funding gap for children's palliative care services; if NHS England does not commit to continuing £25 million ringfenced funding for children's hospices in 2025/26, they will be forced to cut lifeline services. - There are significant shortages in the children's palliative care workforce.
+- Only a third of local areas in England are meeting the required standard for 24/7 end of life care for children at home. - There is an estimated £295 million funding gap for children's palliative care services; while the £26 million of NHS England (NHSE) funding for children's hospices and £100 million for both adults and children's hospices represent good news, they are only short-term solutions, leaving great uncertainty about funding that will be available beyond 2025/26. - Furthermore, we are concerned about the impact that the increase in employer National Insurance Contributions (ENICs) will have on non-hospice charitable organisations providing children's palliative care, such as Rainbow Trust Children's Charity, who estimate an additional cost of £90,000 a year.